 Measure Details How did you spend your service pupil premium allocation last academic year?
-TIS training for all staff in order to best support children who may feel anxious about a parent's deployment or tour.
+As above, on a needs basis with a particular focus on support children who may feel anxious about a parent's deployment or tour.
 What was the impact of that spending on service pupil premium eligible pupils?
-Children eligible for service premium had a combined attendance of 95.6%.
+Pupil's needs being met through additional SEMH support, enabling them to access the wider curriculum.